Weston, H4

 A few of the wonderful descriptions are here, for those short on time:

-But, the interest with Weston transcended science.
-The notion that stones could fall from the sky was a threatening one for those who believed that a deity had created the universe and heavens as a perfect entity, devoid of objects except for the predictable celestial spheres.
-The very idea of an ‘imperfect’ ether in which rocks were rushing around between bodies willy-nilly wasn’t something that a classical religious adherent — even a scientifically minded genius like Thomas Jefferson — could easily accept.
+Weston created a stir among the young United States’ leadership.
+The idea that stones could fall from the sky was a threatening one for people who believed that a God had created the universe and heavens.
+The concept of an imperfect ether, where rocks were flying around between celestial bodies willy-nilly, wasn’t something that even a scientifically inclined scholar like Thomas Jefferson could easily accept.

 A letter from Thomas Jefferson to Daniel Salmon